oracle/node-oracledb/doc/api.md

 Database statement tracing is commonly used to identify performance issues.
 Oracle Database trace files can be analyzed after statements are executed.
-Tracing can be enabled in various ways at a database system or individal session level.
+Tracing can be enabled in various ways at a database system or individual session level.
 Refer to [Oracle Database Tuning documentation][95].
 Setting a customer identifier is recommended to make searching for relevant log files easier: